rizki4106/netrade/README.md

 ## Training

-If you want to train with your own data, here's the step
+download pre-trained model here [https://github.com/rizki4106/netrade/releases/](https://github.com/rizki4106/netrade/releases/) but if you want to train with your own data, here's the step

 * Prepare The data <br/>
 You should put your image in this pattern: